Applied Part 9. Model Routing and Token Budget

 Before Reading

-• Foundation from the first volume: Part 15 requires agent replaceability, Part 14 shows project skills and hooks.
+- Foundation from the first volume: part 15 requires agent replaceability, part 14 shows project skills and hooks.

-• What to defer: integration with providers, a separate budget keeper service, and regular drills.
+token_health.
+Budget keeper,failover_to_frontier,manual_queue_after_120s— for reference. - What to defer: integration with providers, a separate budget keeper service, and regular drills.

 Goal

-Minimal Educational Scenario
+Minimum Educational Scenario

 Educational Case